JS Basic to Use the Algo Visualization

 Strings

-Strings in JavaScript are similar to those in other languages, with no special differences.
+Strings in JavaScript are similar to those in other languages, with nothing particularly special.
 Here's an example:

 let str = "hello world";